MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

   * An [OSM account](http://www.openstreetmap.org/user/new)

 #### What is the status of Vespucci development?

-The current Vespucci version is 0.9.9, 0.9.10 is currently in beta release.
+The current Vespucci version is 10.0.

 #### Is Vespucci available for other mobile platforms?

 No, with the exception of those that provide an Android compatible environment.

 #### How can I obtain Vespucci?

 See [Obtaining Vespucci](/#obtaining-vespucci).

 #### How can I install Vespucci on my Android device?

 Just download and install like any other app =)

 #### Which special permissions does Vespucci require?